Why Your Taxes Matter

 W-2 and 1099 forms should be from all your employers.
 For example, if you are sponsored by Nike or Adidas or another company and they pay you a salary or bonus you are obligated to provide forms from those companies.

-- Business income, for example would be if you ran a camp, you would have to file taxes for that as it is a business.
+- Business income, for example would be if you ran a camp or have a side hustle, you would have to file taxes for that as it is a business.

 Hire a good CPA